FR

 Large commercial gym10,000 – 25,000+ sq ft

 Commercial gyms usually begin around 2,500 sq ft.
-At this size the facility can cover the major training categories, but it still needs focus — trying to serve every possible training style too early can make the gym feel crowded and incomplete at the same time.
+At this size, the facility can cover the major training categories, but it still needs focus.
+Trying to serve every possible training style too early can make the gym feel crowded and incomplete at the same time.

-Larger facilities have more flexibility: better zoning, more equipment duplication, broader machine selection, larger free‑weight areas, and more specialized zones.
-But a 5,000 sq ft gym with smart zoning can feel more professional than a 10,000 sq ft gym with poor circulation and no clear logic.
+The important point is that square footage alone does not determine quality.
+A 5,000 sq ft gym with smart zoning can feel more professional than a 10,000 sq ft gym with poor circulation and no clear logic.

 Peak Usage